microsoft/azure-percept-advanced-development/tutorials/pytorch-from-scratch-tutorial/pytorch-from-scratch-tutorial.md

   users, only CPU is supported.
 * `show`: We don't need to show the GUI, but it is cool (and helpful for debugging).
 You could certainly get a way with just using
   `std::cout` messages.
-* `labels`: Our U-Net model is trained to do semantic segmentation on particular items.
+* `labels`: Our new model is trained to do semantic segmentation on particular items.
 If we don't give this over to the function, we'll make sure that the function just displays numbers instead of labels, so it is technically optional.
 Nonetheless, we'll pass something in either way, and if the function can't find the given file (perhaps because it is just an empty string, and not a file path at all), then we'll ignore this arg and output numbers instead of letters.